Getting to the launch point

 Ao Ech (Frog Lagoon)

-A single enclosed lagoon with a wide entrance — easy even at high tide.
-Often combined with a swim stop.
+A single enclosed lagoon with a wide entrance — easy even at high tide, often combined with a swim stop.

 Van Boi / Nam Cat

-Small beach-island cluster good for a beach-to-beach paddle with snorkelling.
+A small beach-island cluster good for a beach-to-beach paddle with snorkelling.

 How to book